btmills/docs/3-cluster-administration/system-tables.md

 }
 ```

 * `id`: the UUID of the table.
+(Read-only.)
 * `name`: the name of the table.
-It can be modified.
 * `db`: the database the table is in, either a name or UUID depending on the value of `identifier_format`.
 It cannot be modified.
 * `primary_key`: the name of the field used as the primary key of the table, set at table creation.
-It cannot be modified.
+(Read-only.)
 * `shards`: a list of the table's shards.
 Each shard is an object with these fields:
 	* `primary_replica`: the name or UUID of the server acting as the shard's primary.
 If `primary_replica` is `null` the table will be unavailable.
 (This may happen if the server acting as the shard's primary is deleted.)
 	* `replicas`: a list of servers, including the director, storing replicas of the shard.
 * `write_acks`: the write acknowledgement settings for the table.
-If it is set to `majority` (the default), writes will be acknowledged when a majority of replicas have acknowledged their writes; if it is set to `single` it will be acknowledged when a single replica does.
-This may also be set to a list of requirements (see below).
+When set to `majority` (the default), writes will be acknowledged when a majority of replicas have acknowledged their writes; when set to `single` writes will be acknowledged when a single replica acknowledges it.
+This may also be set to a list of requirements; see below.
 * `durability`: `soft` or `hard` (the default).
-In `hard` durability mode, writes must be committed to disk before write acknowledgements are sent; in `soft` mode, writes are acknowledged immediately upon receipt.
+In `hard` durability mode, writes are committed to disk before acknowledgements are sent; in `soft` mode, writes are acknowledged immediately upon receipt.
 The `soft` mode is faster but slightly less resilient to failure.

 If `write_acks` is set to a list of requirements, they should take the form of: